zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/basic-instantiable-pallets.md

 ## Overview

 The premise of instantiable pallets is to provide separate storage items for a runtime that contains more than one reference to the same pallet.
-Using **instantiable pallets (Knowledge base)** is useful in cases where you may need to reuse the logic provided by a single pallet.
+Using instantiable pallets is useful in cases where you may need to reuse the logic provided by a single pallet.
 This recipe guides you through how to create two instances of the same pallet and how to configure their capabilities.
 The pallet this guide is using is a simple token minting pallet.

 ## Steps

 ### 1. Implement the `Instance` type
 Instantiable pallets must call the `decl_storage!` macro so that the `Instance` type is created.

 Add a Generic Type for `Instance` in the Config trait, Event type, and Store trait.
 Learn more about how Generic Types work in Rust [here](https://doc.rust-lang.org/book/ch10-01-syntax.html).
 The code snippet below shows the modifications required for our pallet's Config and Store traits:

     ```rust
     pub trait Config<I: Instance>: frame_system::Config {